-Under the No Action alternative, the MS TIG would not implement any projects for the WCNH/Birds Restoration Type at this time, and would instead allow natural recovery processes to occur (outcomes described in Section 3.2).
-Natural recovery would take much longer compared to a scenario in which undertaken.
-Without NRDA funding restoration actions were for acquisition preservation/management, these properties may be developed in the foreseeable future.
-If these properties were developed, there would likely be adverse impacts to habitat that could be utilized by Habitats that protected species could use would not be protected from development under the No Action alternative and would not be managed for increased habitat benefits.
-The No Action alternative does not meet the MS TIG's goals and objectives and does not provide the restoration benefit to WCNH/Birds that would occur through the proposed alternatives.
+Under the No Action Alternative, the MS TIG would not implement any projects for the WCNH/Birds Restoration Type at this time, and would instead allow natural recovery processes to occur (outcomes described in Section 3.2).
+Natural recovery would take much longer compared to a scenario in which restoration actions were undertaken.
+Without NRDA funding for acquisition and preservation/management, these properties may be developed in the foreseeable future.
+If these properties were developed, there would likely be adverse impacts to habitat that could be utilized by protected species.
+Habitats that protected species could use would not be protected from development under the No Action Alternative and would not be managed for increased habitat benefits.
+The No Action Alternative does not meet the MS TIG's goals and objectives and does not provide the restoration benefit to WCNH/Birds that would occur through the proposed alternatives.